Navam9530/Navams_Algo_for_Combinations/README.md

 # Navam's Algorithm for Combinations Generation

-A non-iterative approach to generate all possible combinations without replacement!
+A binary approach to generate all possible combinations without replacement!